 For me it is the latter…

-I love to discover the inner world that I find often far more interesting and exiting then theso-called reality we live in utilizing our five senses.
+I love to discover the inner world that I find often far more interesting and exciting than this so-called reality we live in.

-- Close your eyes and watch the fall and rise of your breath – how the breath flows in and out of your nose.
-When thoughts arise (and they will arise) just watch them as they would be clouds in the sky.
-Do not engage in them but concentrate onhow your breath moves in and out of your body.
+Close your eyes and watch the fall and rise of your breath – how the breath flows in and out of your nose.
+When thoughts arise (and they will arise) just watch them as if they were clouds in the sky.
+Do not engage in them but concentrate on how your breath moves in and out of your body.

 PS: Please do not think that you are acting selfish when spending „so much time“ on yourself.
 As my Russian friend Bronisval Vinogrodsky, who is a Taoist, activist, artist and healer says: „We should meditate in order to stabilize the world“.